Code-Institute-Submissions/DinaPapsujevica-MP4-Boxing-gym_NovResub/README.md

 -	Easily to recover my password in case I forget it
 -	Easily select quantity of a product when purchasing it

-As a site owner I want:
+As a admin I want:
 -	To add, edit and delete products in webshop

 ### Design Choices